 - If the Target of Event Reporting is a SUPI and the PDU Session is associated with this SUPI, both the allocated QFI and either one of the following (Application Identifier or IP Packet Filter Set or Ethernet Packet Filter Set).
-The 5QI or QoS parameters corresponding to the QoS Flow and the DNN, S-NSSAI corresponding to the PDU Session are also sent.
+The QoS profile corresponding to the QoS Flow and the DNN, S-NSSAI corresponding to the PDU Session are also sent.